synetica/enlink-decoder/README.md

 ### ATI - Adaptive Transmission Interval

-This is included on enLink devices where an alarm feature requires immediate transfer of a radio message.
+This is included on enLink devices where an alarm or status feature requires immediate transfer of a radio message.
 The Adaptive feature means the unit will transmit a message at a long interval.
-This _heart-beat_ is a normal radio message.
-If an alarm condition is detected, a message will be sent immediately.
-If the condition continues, the message will continue to send at a faster interval, but not any more frequently.
+This *heart-beat* is a normal radio message.
+If an alarm/status condition is detected, a message will be sent immediately.
+If the condition continues, the message will continue to send at a shorter interval, but not any more frequently.

 <div style="page-break-after: always;"></div>